rowanmanning/grime/README.md

 #### `log` (object)

-An object which implments the methods `error` and `info` which will be used to report errors and request information.
+An object which implements the methods `error` and `info` which will be used to report errors and loading information.
 Defaults to a mock object which doesn't output anything.

 #### `sourceProperty` (string)